 Michael Barnes buys 46 High Street in Reigate and establishes a firm of solicitors.
 It quickly becomes regarded as the most eminent firm in town.
-The premises are now home to the Island House restaurant.
+The premises remains and was most recently the Island House restaurant.

 Michael Barnes Jnr dies and is succeeded by his son who immediately sets about expanding the business by hiring an articled clerk by the name of Ambrose Glover.
 The practice moves to Church Street in Reigate.

 George Morrison, a solicitor from Newcastle, moves to Reigate and starts his own practice at 46 High Street in Reigate.
 The two practices merge.